Categories

 Tara Carpenter, NC.

-These alternative Easter ideas are for The Body Ecology Diet (B.E.D.), a gut healing protocol specifically designed to balance yeast, viral, and bacterial overgrowth.
-I started B.E.D. when my boys were 2 and 7, the key years for celebrating holidays … I’ll say Easter is by far the easiest.
+These alternate Easter ideas are for people of all ages on Body Ecology Diet (B.E.D.), a gut healing protocol designed to balance yeast, viral, and bacteria overgrowth.
+I started B.E.D. when my boys were 2 and 7, key years for celebrating holidays (and building bones and body!), and found Easter by far the easiest holiday to get through as a mother!

-Easter is a time of regeneration, and I am glad, whether following this diet or not, to encourage gifts and treats that promote health for my family.
-Celebrating Easter with B.E.D. doesn’t have to be boring; only takes creative thinking before the day approaches.
+Easter is a time of regeneration and I am glad, whether following this diet or not, to encourage treats that promote health for my family.
+Celebrating Easter with B.E.D. doesn’t have to be boring; you must only put more creative thinking into the holiday before the day approaches.

 Toy Treats

-• Fill plastic eggs with stickers, balloons, treats, coins, and trinkets.
+• Fill plastic eggs with stickers, balloons, treats, coins, trinkets.

-• Buy a small Lego set, divide pieces into plastic eggs, and mark each egg with a name or # so kids can complete the set.
+• Buy a small Lego set, divide pieces into plastic eggs; mark each egg with a name or # so kids can complete set.

 • Make these beautiful embroidery floss Easter eggs.

-• Wrap play dough in wax paper and tie up with a small Easter cookie cutter tucked into the bow.
+• Wrap play dough in wax paper and tie up with a small Easter cookie cutter tucked in the bow.

-• Plan a backyard scavenger hunt and strategically hide eggs with clues and actions they must complete to reach the end.
-Instead of hiding treats in eggs, hide a clue to lead the hunters to the next egg.
-At end of hunt, you can hide a larger gift (i.e., kite, board game, even a puppy, just kidding ノ(・ᴥ・)ノ
+• Plan a backyard scavenger hunt and strategically hide eggs with clues and actions they must complete to reach end.
+Instead of hiding a treat in eggs, hide a clue to lead the hunters to next egg.
+At end of hunt, you can hide a larger gift (i.e., kite, board game).

 • Put a bottle of bubbles in the basket.